altCensored/tubeupac/README.md

 ![Lint](https://github.com/bibanon/tubeup/workflows/Lint/badge.svg)

-`tubeup_ac` uses yt-dlp to download a Youtube video (or [any other provider supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), and then uploads it with all metadata to the Internet Archive using the python module internetarchive.
+`tubeupac` uses yt-dlp to download a Youtube video (or [any other provider supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), and then uploads it with all metadata to the Internet Archive using the python module internetarchive.